tlaplus/DrTLAPlus/README.md

 |            | November, 2016  | [Stephan Merz](http://www.loria.fr/~merz/) | Termination Detection |
 |            | TBD | [Chris Newcombe](https://www.linkedin.com/in/chris-newcombe-b33a081) | Serializable Snapshot Isolation |

+Each session wll focus on a single algorithm/protocol and:
++ dive deep into how the algorithm and protocol works
++ illustrate in detail how the TLA+ specification is written
++ share the learnings from writing/studying the TLA+ specification